 Medicines are the most common treatment used in health care.
 Medicine can relieve symptoms, improve the quality of people’s lives and prevent, or cure, diseases.
 There is also a risk associated with the use of medicines.
 This may occur because of errors in the delivery of medicines, such as the wrong medicine being prescribed or used, or the right medicine being used inappropriately.

-To reduce the risk of errors please ensure that you bring in with you all medications that you currently take in it’s original packaging and a list of medications that you are currently taken provided by your GP or pharmacist.
+To reduce the risk of errors please ensure that you bring in with you all medications that you currently take in it’s original packaging and a list of medications that you are currently taking, provided by your GP or pharmacist.

-sportsmed has documented and structured clinical handover processes in place to ensure your safety by passing valuable information about your care to all staff involved and any health service organisations, which may continue to provide care once you are discharged.
+sportsmed has structured clinical handover processes in place to ensure your safety by passing valuable information about your care to all staff involved and any health service organisations, which may continue to provide care once you are discharged.

 Throughout your admission you will be cared for by many professionals who focus on different aspects of your care such as nursing staff, surgeons, anaesthetists and physiotherapists.
 You will also encounter non-clinical staff who care for you by providing room services such as food and beverage provisions and room cleanliness.
 We encourage you and your family to be actively involved in the care process by utilising the in room whiteboards, and being part of the handover process conducted at your bedside.
 We pride ourselves on our level of excellence on our open, honest communications with you throughout all of your experiences with us.